 If I understand the question, which is whether or not the DA can pick you up for a violation of a restraining order, if you were never served?
 The simple answer is no, however, before I provide a more definitive answer, i believe it’s equally important to briefly drescribe the restraining order...Read more »

 First, for clarification purposes, you stated one year "in prison" in California.
-We have determinate sentencing, meaning should you have plead guilty, your prison term would have been either 16 months, 2 yrs, or 3yrs. unless due to unusual circumstances, the judge will allow you you up to one year...Read more »
+We have determinate sentencing, meaning should you have plead guilty, your prison term would have been either 16 months, 2 yrs, or 3yrs. unless due to unusual circumstances, the judge will allow you you up...Read more »

 i was caught shoplifting at a khols in CA and i was told i have to call within 2 days to pay a $350 fine if i don't call what happens? i'm also moving so my address is changing so the letters they send will be sent to my old address.

 I guess the unknown but relevant fact is based on the word "caught"!
 Does that mean caught by loss prevention and signed an agreement to pay a $350.00 fine, or does it mean you were caught, arrested, and plead to ship-lifting, and fined by the court $350, and any restitution.
-Since you were caught...Read more »
+Since you...Read more »

 The short answer is yes, the likely answer is probably not, unless your presence is very important to establish the fact that he was driving.
 With three warrants, it may me based on whether or not the arresting officer knew him or had some prior contacts.
 If the car was pulled over in a period of 5...Read more »